 We’ve helped clients deal with everything from twisted ankles to chronic neuromuscular diseases, and though we don’t give medical advice, we have a lot of experience helping people figure out how to get beyond limitations.
 Trust us, we’ve seen all the injuries discussed in this article (and more), so we know you can get back to the activities you love.

 It’s just a matter of knowing what you’re dealing with, and taking the right steps to get you to where you want to go.
+This article will give the knowledge you need to get back to doing what’s important to you as soon as possible.

 When Should You Seek Medical Help?

-It’s pretty common that you’ll know exactly what caused your injury, but sometimes that won’t be the case.
+You might know exactly what caused your injury, but sometimes that won’t be the case.
 Either way, the first step to overcoming your injury is to become more familiar with what’s really going on with your body.

 But before we get into the most common causes of injuries, it’s important to know when you should seek immediate medical attention from a professional (besides the obvious broken bone or the like).
 Go see your doctor immediately if you experience any of the following: